 Oil heat customers are offered heating oil contracts which are created to protect them against rising fuel oil prices.
 What plans are available?
 There are several price protection programs offered such as:

-There are so many ways fuel oil companies can devise these heating oil contracts for their programs so you should shop around.
-There purpose is to help limit your oilheat costs, when oil prices rise.
-When utilized correctly you can save on your fuel costs.
-But just like everything there are some pros and cons to each program.
+There are so many ways fuel oil companies can devise these heating oil contracts for their programs, so you should shop around.
+Their purpose is to help limit your oil heat costs, when oil prices rise.
+When utilized correctly, you can save on your fuel costs.
+But just like everything else, there are some pros and cons to each program.

-But there have been some big problems come up with pre-purchase heating oil contracts.
+But there have been some big problems that come up with pre-purchase heating oil contracts.

-Cap Plans are designed to give a customer piece of mind knowing that the price of oil will not go over a specific amount per gallon.
-But in exchange for this service you usually pay a higher price per gallon and you have to sign a contract.
+Cap Plans are designed to give a customer peace of mind knowing that the price of oil will not go over a specific amount per gallon.
+But in exchange for this service, you usually pay a higher price per gallon and you have to sign a contract.